danielealbano/cachegrand/docs/architecture/modules/redis.md

 ### Basic commands

-Only a subset of basic commands are supported:
+Only a subset of commands are supported, mostly string and keyspace related ones:

 | Command       | Notes                                                |
 | ------------- |------------------------------------------------------|